vista-art/fragmentcolor/docs/api/scene/scene/scene.md

 A `Scene` owns one ordered `Vec<Pass>`.
 Loaders, builders, and your own code all append into the same list, and the renderer walks it in order.
-No pass is
-privileged: the one that absorbs `scene.add(&model)` geometry is an ordinary member, slotted in at the point of your first `add`.
+No pass is privileged in render order: the default Pass that `scene.add(&model)` targets is an ordinary member, slotted in at the point of your first `add`.
 After [`Scene::load`](https://fragmentcolor.org/api/scene/scene/load) the whole graph is in your hands.
 Read it with [`list_passes`](https://fragmentcolor.org/api/scene/scene/list_passes) or